justinmeiners/efficient-programming-with-components/10_binary_counter.md

 One way is to just pair up elements and build up.
 But then we need lots of memory to save the intermediate results[^early-ref-to-inplace].
-Note that once a bottom-level round has been played, they are ready to move up.
+Note that once a bottom-level round has been played, the players are ready to move up.
 Our goal is basically to become eager.
 Whenever guys are ready to be paired we want to pair them.
-So if we only store only the winner at each level, we never need to store `log(n)` things.
+So if we store only the winner at each level, we never need to store `log(n)` things.
-We can define the **power** of each element to be the number of games they have played.
+We can define the **power** of each player to be the number of games they have played.

 Realize that suddenly we see something which has nothing to do with our problem.
 *The foundation of our algorithm is the ability to take a tree like the linear (unbalanced) tree and transform it into a balanced tree*.
 What mathematical property allows us to do such a transformation?
-Specifically why can we convert one kind of computation to the other.
+Specifically why can we convert one kind of computation to the other?
 **Associativity**[^associativity].
-As long as our operation is associative,
-What property don't we need? **Commutativity**[^commutativity].
+As long as our operation is associative, what property don't we need? **Commutativity**[^commutativity].
-We keep them in the same order, we just rebalanced parenthesis[^min-not-commutative].
+We keep the elements in the same order, we're just rebalancing parentheses[^min-not-commutative].

 [^early-ref-to-inplace]: Alex: What do we mean when we say lots of memory?
     `O(n)` is bad, `O(sqrt(n))` is pretty bad.
     See the definition of "in-place memory usage" at the end of the chapter.

-[^min-not-commutative]: If you think about it,
-    our `min` is not quite commutative.
-    In mathematics `min` is commutative.
+[^min-not-commutative]: In mathematics `min` is commutative.
+If you think about
-    But, because we want to preserve stability it is not.
-    We distinguish between the left and right argument.
+    it, our `min` implementation is not quite commutative because we want it to preserve stability (when used in sorting algorithms).
+When the two arguments are equal `min` always returns a reference to the *left* argument.

 [^associativity]: A binary function `f` is [associative](https://en.wikipedia.org/wiki/Associative_property)
     if the the following holds for all `a, b, c` in its domain: